AvantMaker/ESP32_AI_Connect/README.md

 | Anthropic Claude | `"claude"`| claude-3.7-sonnet, claude-3.5-haiku, etc.               | Yes               | Under Development                |
 | OpenAI Compatible | `"openai-compatible"`| HuggingFace, Qwen, etc.                       | See Note 1 below               | Under Development               |

-**Note 1:** Support for tool calls varies across platforms and models.
-Therefore, the availability of the `tool_calls` functionality of the OpenAI Compatible platform depends on the specific platform and model you select.
+**Note 1:** Tool call support differs by platform and model, so the availability of the `tool_calls` feature on the OpenAI Compatible platform depends on your chosen platform and model.

 **Note 2:** We are actively working to add Grok and Ollama to the list of supported platforms.